madjava/my-ckad-journey/kubectl-commands.md

 - `k set image deploy/<deployment-name> nginx-container=nginx:latest`<br>
  Quickly update a deployments image on the fly for the container called `nginx-container`.

-- `k expose deploy mydeploy --name=service-name --target-port=8080 --type=NodePort --port=8080 --dry-run=client -o yaml`<br>
+- `k expose deploy mydeploy --name=<service-name> --target-port=8080 --type=NodePort --port=8080 --dry-run=client -o yaml`<br>
- Exposes a deployment by creating a service called `the-service` of type `NodePort`.
+ Exposes a deployment called `mydeploy` by creating a service called `service-name` of type `NodePort`.
 Can be outputted to a file or run straight in the terminal depending on the task at hand.
 Omit the `--dry-run=client -o yaml` section if you want to run immediately.

 - `k expose deploy -n <name-space> mydeploy --type=NodePort --port=80 --name=service-name --dry-run -o yaml > manifest-file.yaml`<br>
 Same as above but namespace specific.
 Note the `--dry-run -o yaml > manifest-file.yaml` is optional depending on the task at hand.